Global Human Body Models Consortium (GHBMC)

 The Wake Forest University Center for Injury Biomechanics serves as the integration center for the project; recruiting subjects to serve as the templates from the model, scanning the subjects in state of the art medical imaging facilities, developing computerized anatomy, and validating the computer model against experiments.

-Engineers at Wake Forest continue to work on the first phase of this project, with the goal of developing an average male model in the position of a seated vehicle occupant.
+Engineers at Wake Forest continue to work on this project, with the goal of developing an average male model in the position of a seated vehicle occupant.
 Currently, the group is responsible for refinement of the model geometry components or “elements,” designing validation procedures, and reporting related research efforts through publications and presentations.